Sierra Leone travel guide

 Cholera is endemic in Sierra Leone with outbreaks, particularly during the rainy season, in areas where there is poor sanitation.
 You should drink or use only boiled or bottled water and avoid ice in drinks.

-In the 2012 Report on the Global AIDS Epidemic the UNAIDS/WHO Working Group estimated that around 52,000 adults aged 15 or over in Sierra Leone were living with HIV; the prevalence percentage was estimated at around 1.5% of the adult population compared to the prevalence percentage in adults in the UK of around 0.25%.
+In the 2016 Report on the Global AIDS Epidemic the UNAIDS/WHO Working Group estimated that around 67,000 people in Sierra Leone were living with HIV.
 You should exercise precautions to avoid exposure to HIV/AIDS.

 Sierra Leone has a cash-based society and bank or credit cards are only accepted in a few hotels in Freetown.
 There are a few ATMs in the capital, but you should be vigilant when using them because of high levels of fraud.
 Outside the capital bank and credit cards are not accepted and you should assume that ATMs will not be available.